JakubHeba/jakubheba.github.io/SLAE/Polymorphism/File-Reader/index.md

 	int 0x80
 	jmp read
 ```
-This section has been completely rebuilt.
+<p style="text-align: justify;">This section has been completely rebuilt.
 At the beginning, instead of resetting the EBX register and then comparing it to EAX, and if the values are the same (both registers are zero), execute JMP to the "exit" section, EAX using the logical operator OR is compared to zero and if ZF flag is set, JMP to the "exit" section is executed.
 Then, due to the fact that the EDX register is already 1, instead of two separate instructions, one "mov ebx, edx" is enough to get the same effect.
-Finally, since we did not use the "sub esp, 1" statement in the sys_read() section, the "add esp, 1" statement is also unnecessary.
+Finally, since we did not use the "sub esp, 1" statement in the sys_read() section, the "add esp, 1" statement is also unnecessary.</p>

 ### sys_exit()